norahalhazab/Safir-Al--Mondial/README.md

 Museums: Example query: "Show me historical museums in Riyadh".

-Restaurants: Example query: "Find me restaurants in Riyadh".
+Restaurants: Example query: "Find me restaurants in jeddah".

 Fallback: If the message doesn't match any of the above, the chatbot will use Google Gemini to generate a response.